apache/shardingsphere-elasticjob/docs/content/faq/_index.en.md

 ElasticJob will obtain the local IP when performing task scheduling, and it may be slow to obtain the IP for the first time.
 Try to set `-Djava.net.preferIPv4Stack=true`.

-## 10. In Windows env, run ShardingSphere-ElasticJob-UI, could not find or load main class org.apache.shardingsphere.elasticjob.lite.ui.Bootstrap.
+## 10. In Windows env, run ShardingSphere-ElasticJob-UI, could not find or load main class org.apache.shardingsphere.elasticjob.engine.ui.Bootstrap.
 Why?

 Answer: